chocolatey/docs/input/en-us/guides/organizations/set-up-chocolatey-server.md

 The [Chocolatey.Server package](https://chocolatey.org/packages/chocolatey.server) contains the binaries for a fully ready to go Chocolatey NuGet Server where you can serve packages over HTTP using a NuGet-compatible v2 OData Atom Feed.
 Chocolatey Simple Server (aka Chocolatey Server aka chocolatey.server) is an implementation of a NuGet.Server compiled and ready to go.

-**NOTE**: This is meant to be a simple implementation and may not have the features to be used in a robust environment where you need multiple repositories with multiple users/API keys.
+> :memo: **NOTE** This is meant to be a simple implementation and may not have the features to be used in a robust environment where you need multiple repositories with multiple users/API keys.
 If you are an organization, the recommendation is to evaluate your needs and determine if you instead need a Repository Server like Nexus, Artifactory Pro, or ProGet.
 See [hosting your own server](xref:host-packages) for those options.

 ## Links